syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Populate-Data.md

     {% endhighlight %}

-In the View page, add a TreeView element and map the properties defined in to the corresponding fields of “Datasource” and enable load on demand option.
+In the view page, add a TreeView element and map the properties defined in to the corresponding fields of “Datasource” and enable load on demand option.

     {% highlight html %}